enoklearn/engineering/exercises/monitoring/golden-signal-alerting.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Sign in to your DataDog account.
+1. Sign in to your DataDog account
-2. Create a new monitor that triggers an alert when the value of a metric is above a certain threshold.
+2. Create a new monitor that triggers an alert when the value of a metric is above a certain threshold
-3. Send an alert to your email when the monitor is triggered.
+3. Send an alert to your email when the monitor is triggered
-4. Review the results with your mentor.
+4. Review the results with your mentor

 ## Questions